 During the first week of school, there’s soooo much community building and so many getting to know you activities.
 Which is great!
-But today I want to offer a strategy that can help create connection well beyond that first week.
+But today I want to offer a strategy that can help Building Community in ELA well beyond that first week.

 Attendance questions are one of my favorite quick community builders, and I think they will be for you too.
 They add a chance to check in with kids and get to know them better anytime you can snag five minutes from your lesson.
 I like to do them almost every day for the first few weeks (free curriculum set for the first three weeks coming below!), and then pop them in now and then for the rest of the year when I feel like the class could really use it.